Jargon

 Jargon, or technical language, is the specialized terminology associated with a particular field or area of activity.
 Jargon is normally employed in a particular communicative context and may not be well understood outside that context.
 The context is usually a particular occupation (that is, a certain trade, profession, vernacular or academic field), but any ingroup can have jargon.
 The key characteristic that distinguishes jargon from the rest of a language is its specialized vocabulary, which includes terms and definitions of words that are unique to the context, and terms used in a narrower and more exact sense than when used in colloquial language.
 This can lead outgroups to misunderstand communication attempts.
 Jargon is sometimes understood as a form of technical slang and then distinguished from the official terminology used in a particular field of activity.

 The terms jargon, slang, and argot are not consistently differentiated in the literature; different authors interpret these concepts in varying ways.
 According to one definition, jargon differs from slang in being secretive in nature; according to another understanding, it is specifically associated with professional and technical circles.
 Some sources, however, treat these terms as synonymous.
-The use of jargon became more popular around the sixteenth century attracting persons from different career paths.
-This led to there being printed copies available on the various forms of jargon.
+The use of jargon became more popular around the 16th century attracting persons from different career paths.
+This led to printed copies which are available on the various forms of jargon.